cmoffroad/osmand-outdoor-explorer-plugin/README.md

 ### OsmAnd Installation

 - Install [OsmAnd](https://osmand.net/) application on your device
+- Open the application.
+Tap on Get started
-- Download your country dataset.
+- Download your country dataset and Go to the map.

 ### Plugin Import/Update